 Case 3: Echo channel, transmit equalization ON.
-(Echo channel MUST not be limited by dynamic range and MUST be a true representation described in Table 5-2)
+(Echo channel MUST not be limited by dynamic range.
+Echo channel MUST be a true representation described in Table 5-2) 20

-Case 3a: In the presence of a single echo selected from the channel micro-reflections defined in Table 5-2, the measured MER{symb} MUST be \geq 30 dB for TDMA/QPSK, and \geq 33 dB for S-CDMA and all TDMA modulations, except QPSK.
+Case 3a: In the presence of a single echo selected from the channel micro-reflections defined in Table 5-2, the measured MERsymb MUST be \geq 30 dB for TDMA/QPSK, and \geq 33 dB for S-CDMA and all TDMA modulations, except QPSK.